ssbc/ssb-bfe-spec/README.md

 | 1    | 3           | bamboo        | [bamboo]        |
 | 1    | 4           | metafeed      | [metafeed]      |

+The data part of a null message must be be encoded as 0 bytes in the length of the hash.
+For a classic message that would be `0x10 00000000000000000000000000000000`.

 Example:

 String encoding of a classic message id: